Our advice on leaving a child at home

 Choosing the right childcare depends on both the child and parent's needs.

 There will be registered nurseries, childminders and after school clubs near you where you know your child will be safe, looked after and with other children.

-Your local council can give you details or you can look online at:
+Local councils can give you details or information can be found at:

 - gov.uk/find-registered-childminder or gov.uk/after-school-holiday-club (in England and Wales)

 If you have a child between two and four years old, you may be able to get free childcare from the government.